fenago/recommendation-systems-python/Lab_4.md

 With the exception of genres, our DataFrames (both original and cleaned) do not contain the data that we require.
-Therefore, for this exercise, we will need to download two additional files: [credits.csv]*,* which contains information on the cast and crew of the movies, and [keywords.csv]*,* which contains information on the sub-genres.
+Therefore, for this exercise, we will need two additional files: [credits.csv], which contains information on the cast and crew of the movies, and [keywords.csv], which contains information on the sub-genres.

-You can download the necessary files from the following URL:
+You can view the necessary files from the following URL:
 <https://www.kaggle.com/rounakbanik/the-movies-dataset/data>.